 An education method/strategy that fuses the narratives, writings, qualities, convictions, and points of view of individuals from various social foundations is known as Multicultural Education.
 The main purpose of implementing it in classrooms is to enable educators to adjust or join exercises to emphasize diversity and social pluralism.
 In this article, we will discuss various disadvantages and advantages of the education method.

-Many believe that the objectives and goals of Multigrade or cross-cultural education are to safeguard minority groups’ culture, by encouraging youngsters to think broad and acquaint them with new thoughts and critical thinking.
-All this helps students in deduction all the more basically, just as, urge them to have an increasingly open outlook.
+Many believe that the objectives and goals of Multigrade or cross-cultural education are to safeguard minority groups’ cultures, by encouraging youngsters to think broadly and acquaint them with new thoughts and critical thinking.
+All this helps students in deduction all the more basically, just as, urges them to have an increasingly open outlook.
 As a result, students are furnished with knowledge, values, and skills necessary to take part in societal changes, resulting in justice for otherwise victimized and excluded ethnic groups.

 Just like any other education method Multicultural Education has a few advantages and disadvantages.
 The pros and cons are listed below.